Labor Union

 Amanda Curtis

-The Montana Federation of Public Employees (MFPE) is a left-leaning labor union representing teachers and other government employees in Montana.
-The MPEA is the largest union in Montana, representing more than 23,000 employees, and was formed as a result of a 2018 merger between the state’s teachers’ union, the Montana Education Association-Montana Federation of Teachers (MEA-MFT) and the Montana Public Employee Association.
-The union lobbies for left-leaning legislation nationally as well as in Montana, and endorses and supports predominately Democratic candidates for office.
-1
+The Montana Federation of Public Employees (MFPE) is a left-of-center government worker union representing teachers and other state and local government employees in Montana.
+The group is a result of a 2018 merger between the state teachers’ union, the Montana Educators Association-Montana Federation of Teachers, and the Montana Public Employees Association.
+The union is affiliated with the National Education Association, the American Federation of Teachers, and the AFL-CIO.1

 The Montana Federation of Public Employees was formed in 2018 through a merger between two of the state’s largest labor unions, the Montana Public Employees Association and the Montana Education Association-Montana Federation of Teachers (MEA-MFT).
 The MEA-MFT was formed in a 2000 merger of the Montana Education Association and the Montana Federation of Teachers.
 The Montana Public Employees Association was formed in 1945 and the Montana Education Association traces its roots to teacher organizing in the late 1800s.
-2
+5

 Policy Stances

 The Montana Federation of Public Employees lobbies on behalf of left-leaning pro-union policies at the federal level and within Montana.
 The organization has a three-person lobbying team and negotiates contracts and employee pay scales with the Governor’s office.
 In 2019, the state legislature passed the union’s preferred university and state employee pay plan, which it negotiated with then-Governor Steve Bullock (D).
-5 6
+10 11

 Endorsements

-The Montana Federation of Public Employees predominately supports Democratic candidates for office.
-But the organization also support moderate and left-leaning republicans in the state legislations, with a page highlighting its endorsed Republicans on its website.
-12
+The organization will support moderate and left-leaning Republicans in the state legislative elections, with a page highlighting endorsed Republicans on its website.19

 People